 The liver is our largest organ and regulates our metabolism, processes nutrients and removes toxins.
 There are a number of disorders that can damage the liver.
-These include fatty liver, hepatitis, hemochromatosis, cirrhosis, Wilson’s disease, galactosaemia and autoimmune liver disorders.
+These include fatty liver, hepatitis, haemochromatosis, cirrhosis, Wilson’s disease, galactosaemia and autoimmune liver disorders.

 Lifestyle factors, such as diet, can lead to liver disease.
-In fact, some research suggest that sugar can be as harmful to the liver as alcohol, even for people within a healthy weight range.
+In fact, some research suggests that sugar can be as harmful to the liver as alcohol, even for people within a healthy weight range.

 Fatty liver – an alcohol-induced disorder – occurs when fat accumulates inside liver cells, causing enlargement and damage.
 Non-alcoholic fatty liver disease has similar symptoms, but is linked to other factors, including obesity, heart disease and insulin resistance, and may lead to cirrhosis.
-Cirrhosis is the scarring of liver tissue and involves the formation of liver nodules.
+Cirrhosis is scarring of liver tissue and involves the formation of liver nodules.
 It can result in the decline in liver function and even liver failure.

 Cut down on drinking alcohol.
 More than one glass a day for women or more than two for men can put your liver at risk.
-Limiting the amount you drink, or the frequency with which you drink, can allow your liver time to recover.
+Limiting the amount you drink, or the frequency with which you drink, can give your liver time to recover.

 An improvement in diet is important for anyone concerned about their liver health, not just those carrying a few extra pounds.
-A diet that includes a high consumption of sugars, trans-fat and processed foods, common in a Western diet, can be causing liver damage.
+A diet that includes a high consumption of sugars, trans-fat and processed foods, common in a Western diet, can cause liver damage.
 Fat can accumulate in, and damage, the liver before it shows on other parts of the body.
 Check out love your liver – eat these foods and best and worst foods for your liver for more information on what kind of diet you should prioritise to help your liver recover.

 Vitamin E has been shown to significantly improve liver function in people with non-alcoholic fatty liver disease.
-Before you run to the store to get some, however, you should know that it is also linked to blood clots, and this can be far more dangerous.
+Before you run to the shop to get some, however, you should know that it is also linked to blood clots, and this can be far more dangerous.
 If you do intend to investigate vitamin E, it’s worth raising it with your doctor to ensure that your blood vessels and family history are compatible with the supplement.

 Exercising helps to remove fat stored in the liver.
 It’s one of the most effective things you can do to take strain off your liver.
 Just 20 minutes of exercise three times a week is enough to make a difference.